 - Selected students notified & matched: August

 - Mentoring ends: end of March

-Due to the large number of applications, we will not review applications that are submitted past this date, unless we have unmatched career mentors.
+Please note: Due to the large number of applications, we will typically not review applications that are submitted past this date, unless we have unmatched career mentors.

-Apply to become a career mentee (user type: student) at ryerson.peoplegrove.com
+Apply to become a career mentee (user type: student) at torontomu.peoplegrove.com

-- All applicants will be called for a one-on-one interview with the Career Mentoring Assistant and/or Mentoring Facilitator
+- All applicants will be called for a one-on-one interview with a Career Mentoring Assistant and/or Mentoring Facilitator

 - Applicants will be assessed on eligibility and criteria, strengths, goals and level of commitment

 - Selected applicants are not guaranteed a match.
-This depends on career mentor availability.
-If you are not matched or have signed up for Flash Mentoring only, you will be approved to interact with multiple career mentors.
+This depends on the availability of career mentors.
+If you are not matched or have signed up for Flash Mentoring only, you can be approved to interact with multiple career mentors

-For more information on the Career Mentoring Program, please email us at email@example.com.
+For more information on the Career Mentoring Program, please email the Tri-Mentoring Program general email at email@example.com.